can-lehmann/owlkettle/docs/installation.md

 If you want to make sure you have the `pkg-config` in your system, you need to install your MSYS2's environment toolchain.

-The `UCRT64` is the default environment you should use for any project, but `CLANG64` is the recommended one for Nim.

-Choose one of them:
+The 2 noteworthy toolchain provided by the MSYS2 are:
+A) CLANG64: the recommended one for Nim
+B) UCRT64: the recommended one by default for most projects

+You can choose one of them by using these commands:

 ```bash
 $ pacman --sync --refresh --sysupgrade mingw-w64-clang-x86_64-toolchain  # CLANG64